 Students who have displayed significant achievements during the course of the year are recognized for their accomplishments.
 Areas that may merit recognition include but are not limited to academics, athletics, performing arts, citizenship, and volunteerism.
 Recognition for such activities is initiated by the staff and coordinated by the school office.
-Students who maintain a 3.4 GPA for each of the first three (3) marking periods individually are recognized by our school as "Whiz Kids".
-The 3.4 GPA must be maintained for each marking period for students earning letter grades in core classes, not an average of all three marking periods.
+Students who maintain a 3.33 GPA and receive all A's and B's for each of the first three (3) marking periods individually are recognized by our school as "Whiz Kids".
+The 3.33 GPA must be maintained for each marking period for students earning letter grades in all classes, not an average of all three marking periods.
 Students earning credit /no credit for course grades in core classes are not eligible for this award.
 Students earning this distinction for three years receive a medallion for their efforts.